SpeakUP Academy

 In a phrase

-• changechangelingIn the old tale, the changeling had been secretly swapped for a human baby.
+• changechangelingIn the old story, the fairies swap the baby for a changeling.

 Common mistakes